try-firefly/firefly-collector/README.md

 $ ./otel-collector/collector --config=./config/otel-collector-config.yaml
 ```

-The collector is designed to fit into firefly's architecture, so you will get a message regarding
+The collector is designed to fit into Firefly's architecture, so you will get a message regarding
 the inability to find promscale when running it as an independent container.

 Run the following to build a docker image: